galaxyproject/galaxy-hub/content/events/gcc2024/travel/index.md

 Brno has excellent public transport and all trips can be paid by credit card on the vehicle.
 Otherwise, tickets can be bought in cash at the driver, though this is not recommended.
-For longer trips, Czech Railways has an excellent [app](https://play.google.com/store/apps/details/M%C5%AFj_vlak?id=cz.cd.mujvlak.an&pli=1) to buy train tickets.
+For longer trips, Czech Railways has an excellent [app](https://play.google.com/store/apps/details/M%C5%AFj_vlak?id=cz.cd.mujvlak.an&pli=1) in english to buy train tickets.

 As the conference venue is located right in the city center, we recommend exploring the city by foot, as the center is almost exclusively for pedestrians and vehicles are only allowed with a special permit.
+In case you would like to explore other areas, simply hop on a tram or bus, beep in and enjoy the ride!

 # Accommodation